uzulla/vlt/README.md

 ## Description

-This is a simple encryption tool.
+This is a simple text encryption tool.

 It could to be make, edit and view encrypted text.